Most recently updated on March 14, 2023

 The expansion and upgrading of the area’s wind energy has created one problem.
 Company officials and elected leaders are trying figure out how to dispose of used turbine blades in local landfills.
 In July 2021, state regulators accused an out-of-state firm of illegally storing 1,300 used turbines in three small Iowa towns.
 Now, some of the turbines in Iowa are being cut up so the fiberglass can be reused in other products.
 In January 2023, REGEN Fiber opened a new facility in Fairfax to recycle wind turbine blades.

 We blow down Interstate 80 for another hour until we hit Highway 169.

 There, we turn south and head into Madison County.

 If that sounds familiar, then you probably have read the book or seen the movie, “The Bridges of Madison County.”

 This is where the story by Robert James Weller is set.
-Weller, a professor at the University of Northern Iowa, came up with the idea in the early 1990s while visiting here and take photos of the old covered bridges.
+Weller, a professor at the University of Northern Iowa, came up with the idea in the early 1990s while visiting here and taking photos of the old covered bridges.
 He wrote the book in 11 days in 1992.

 One thing this county isn’t too into is wind power.
 In December 2020, the Board of Supervisors adopted restrictions that make it difficult for companies to build large wind farms.
 In August 2022, MidAmerican Energy cancelled plans to build 30 turbines in the county.